Frequently Asked Questions:

 • As noted above, Ben Taub’s initial proposal was to renovate and expand its facilities on its 11-acre site.
 After at least four years of study, Harris Health had concluded that renovation was a feasible and prudent option at the time of the bond issue.

 An internal analysis had concluded that the Ben Taub Tower could accommodate four more floors (in fact, its original plans anticipated this), and that three additional floors could be added to the building housing the NeuroPsychiatric Center (NPC).
-Harris Health now contends that the NPC building is too old, and can’t be expanded.

 The current Ben Taub building opened in 1990.
 Since then, renovations have included a $70 million bond-funded project to modernize and add more operating rooms, as well as extensive renovation of the old Ben Taub Tower to house speciality clinics, completed in November 2019, and a $48.5 million renovation of the Ben Taub Emergency Department, completed in September 2023.